I-AB/Text-encryptor-app/README.md

 Tkinter
 cryptography
 Credits
-This application was developed by [Your Name] during a Cybersecurity internship at Pinnacle Labs.
+This application was developed by Isaac Bassey during a Cybersecurity internship at Pinnacle Labs.

 ## License
-This project is License free.
+This project is license-free.